aiacov02/EmployeeDirectory/README.md

 GET /api/employees/{id}
 ```
 Responses:
+- `200 OK` with the employee if found
 - `404 Not Found` if the employee does not exist
 - `403 Forbidden` if the user does not have permission
 - `401 Unauthorized` if not authenticated